Influenza A virus subtype H7N2

 One person in Virginia, United States in 2002, one person in New York, United States, in 2003, and one person in New York, United States, in 2016 were found to have serologic evidence of infection from H7N2; all fully recovered.

 An analysis of the New York 2003 case concluded that the H7N2 virus responsible could be evolving toward the same strong sugar-binding properties of the three worldwide viral pandemics in 1918, 1957 and 1968.
 (Human flus and bird flus differ in the molecules they are good at binding with because mammals and birds differ in the molecules on the cell surface to be bound with.
 Humans have very few cells with the bird sugar on its cell surface.)
 A study with ferrets showed that this H7N2 strain could be passed from mammal to mammal.

 In February 2004, an outbreak of low pathogenic avian influenza (LPAI) A (H7N2) was reported on 2 chicken farms in Delaware and in four live bird markets in New Jersey supplied by the same farms.
 In March 2004, surveillance samples from a flock of chickens in Maryland tested positive for LPAI H7N2.
 It is likely that this was the same strain.

+In the aftermath of the 2004 outbreak in the Delmarva Peninsula, a new method of mass killing farm animals was developed called foam depopulation.
+The method is a controversial and works by spraying foam over a large area to obstruct breathing and cause suffocation.